uibcdf/Molecular-Systems/docs/contents/about/installation/Installation.md

 # Installation

-OpenMolecularSystems is distributed in its stable and testing version through the 'uibcdf' conda channel.
+UIBCDF Molecular Systems is distributed in its stable and testing version through the 'uibcdf' conda channel.
 If there is no reason to install the library from the source code, we highly recommend working with conda.